9 Strategies to Make Your Diet Resolutions Stick

 1 of 12

-The start of the New Year is the perfect time to reflect on the past, let go of things that don’t serve you well and start to focus on creating new habits to improve your health and well-being.
-Whether you announce a formal New Year’s resolution or simply start to raise your awareness of healthier habits you’d like to create, setting yourself up for success is key.
-According to Alyse Levine, M.S., RD, founder of the Eating Rest Plan, there are three main reasons diet resolutions tend to fail: 1) they are too restrictive and have too many rules, such as trying to stick to a strict calorie count or cutting out all carbs; 2) they are often not enjoyable, such as thinking you will get up early every day to do an intense workout that you hate; or 3) they involve deprivation, like giving up all sweets.
-This year, resolve to make resolutions that are easier to keep.
-Here are nine strategies that will help you create healthy behaviors for the long-term.
+Ever find yourself making New Year's resolutions that eventually fall by the wayside?
+Well, you're certainly not alone.
+According to Alyse Levine, M.S., RD, founder of the Eating Rest Plan, there are three main reasons diet resolutions tend to fail: 1) They're too restrictive and have too many rules, such as cutting out all carbs; 2) they're not enjoyable, such as thinking you will get up early every day to do an intense workout that you hate; or 3) they involve deprivation, like giving up all sweets.
+But have hope; there are ways to make those resolutions stick!
+Here are nine strategies that will help you succeed.

 MAKE IT PERSONAL

 Setting a successful resolution isn’t just about what you want to accomplish.
 It's also about why it’s important for you -- something known as intrinsic motivation.
 “Intrinsic motivation is that thing that drives someone to achieve something great.
 It's usually personal to them for their own reasons,” says Misti Gueron M.S., RD, medical nutrition therapist at the Khalili Center.
 “For example, losing weight to improve your self-esteem is a personal motivation as opposed to losing weight because your family wants you to.”
 Whether it’s boosting your self-confidence or having more energy to play with your kids, determine your intrinsic motivation and write it down somewhere so that it will personally inspire you to stay on track.